icabulo/front-cineco/README.md

 - dashboard for cinema CRUD operation:
   - allow a user to modify the cinema table on the database.
 - cinema slice created for handling cinema state.

+## Create a form for cinema room detail.

+- format can be: 2d or 3d
+- languaje: Doblado or Subtitulado
+- type: dinamix, onyx, megasala, imax